addisonhall/generatepress-child/README.md

 #### Default Color Classes

+**NOTE:** This all now happens automagically with the release GeneratePress 3.1.
+Thank you, Tom and team!

 Any custom colors added to the `$gpc_theme_colors` array in `inc/colors.php` will now be added as both CSS properties (like variables) and WordPress color classes (i.e. `has-dark-gray-color`).
 Let's say you add a custom color called "Dark Gray."
 The CSS will look something like this:

 ```css